TRACE Corporate Bonds Daily Report Card

 The Interactive Report Card provides insight into execution time differences between the member firms and their contra parties in the same transactions reported to TRACE.
 As a default, the Interactive Report Card visualizes inter-dealer trades where the execution time reported by a member firm is greater than 15 minutes after the contra party’s execution time in that same transaction reported to TRACE.

 The Minimum Time Difference and Maximum Time Difference fields reflect the time difference in minutes between the contra party’s reported execution time and the member’s later reported execution time on the opposite side of the trade.
 These fields drive the two inter-dealer trade visualizations, one that displays the count of daily instances that meet the parameters and a second that displays the contra parties included in trades that meet the parameters.
-Based on member feedback, users can change the Minimum and Maximum Time Difference fields to broaden the inter-dealer trades included (e.g., including instances where the member’s execution time was prior to the contra party’s execution time by more than 15 minutes) or narrow the analysis to specific time difference slices (e.g., including instances where the member’s execution times were between 15 and 20 minutes after the contra parties’ execution times).
+Users may customize the Minimum and Maximum Time Difference fields to broaden the inter-dealer trades included (e.g., including instances where the member’s execution time was prior to the contra party’s execution time by more than 15 minutes) or narrow the analysis to specific time difference slices (e.g., including instances where the member’s execution times were between 15 and 20 minutes after the contra parties’ execution times).

 The visualization on the left of the inter-dealer trades section shows a daily count of inter-dealer trades that are between the minimum and maximum time difference from the perspective of the member.
 For example, if a member reports a trade with an execution time that was 13 minutes after the contra party’s execution time, it will not appear in the below chart.
 If, however, a member reports a trade with an execution time that was 18 minutes after the contra party’s execution time, it will appear in the below chart.